View Terry Dawson's Obituary on fayettevilleobserver.com and share memories

 Terry's joy of life made her a favorite aunt, cousin and friend.
 She especially enjoyed spending time with her lifelong St. Mary's friends.

-She loved traveling, in particular working with nonprofit organizations in Latin America and Russia.
-She enjoyed sports of all kinds with a passion for Carolina basketball.

-Terry will be mourned by many friends; her nieces, Carlee Dawson Cantelou, Chatham Lyon Dawson; and her nephews, Victor Weyher Dawson III, Edward Hicklin Dawson, James Richardson Dawson and William Dawson Gage.

 A memorial service will be held at 2 p.m.
-Friday, March 29, 2019 in St. John's Episcopal Church, 302 Green St., Fayetteville.
+Friday, March 29, 2019 in St. John's Episcopal Church 302 Green St. Fayetteville, NC.
 The family will receive friends immediately following the service in Kyle House at the church.

-In lieu of flowers, the family requests donations be made to St. Mary's School, 900 Hillsborough St., Raleigh, NC 27603 or The Baddour Center, PO Box 97, Senatobia, MS 38668, or a .